 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
+As of December 31, 2020, the Company did not have any cash equivalents.
 As of December 31, 2019, the Company invested \$9,505,777 in Treasury Bills that are considered cash equivalents due to their maturity date being less than three months from the date of purchase.
-As of December 31, 2018, the Company did not have any cash equivalents.